 - 1.1 Professional Development; Action was implemented as planned.
-The Professional Development for staff to attend were much higher than expected. - 1.2 Intervention Support Paraprofessionals; approximately 25 paraprofessionals are supporting the needs of English learner, low-income, foster youth, and all other students with identified achievement gaps. - 1.3 Intervention and Enrichment Opportunities the challenge to after-school tutoring was based on the COVID impacts of the variant surges through the fall and winter seasons.
+The Professional Development for staff to attend was much higher than expected. - 1.2 Intervention Support Paraprofessionals; Action was implemented as planned.
+Approximately 25 paraprofessionals are supporting the needs of English learners, low-income, foster youth, and all other students with identified achievement gaps. - 1.3 Intervention and Enrichment Opportunities the challenge to after-school tutoring was based on the COVID impacts of the variant surges through the fall and winter seasons.
 Staffing shortages, increased absences, masking and contact-tracing requirements resulted in a lack of after-school tutoring offerings for the majority of the school year.
-In March, when public health conditions improved and many restrictions were lifted, after-school tutoring opportunities were made available for students, with priority offerings for targeted students with identified achievement gaps.
-This action was implemented as planned. - 1.4 Parent/Family Involvement; a significant improvement this year is the successful launch of ParentSquare as the family communication platform.
-Several other parent engagement and family communication platforms were utilized, which resulted in costs much higher than expected. - 1.5 Intervention Teachers; a big success of this action is the daily support of two certificated intervention teachers in meeting the needs of English learner, low-income, foster youth, and all other students with identified achievement gaps.
-Salaries for this action were higher than expected. - 1.6 Teacher Credentialing; Actions was implemented as planned. - 1.7 Technology; one of the greatest successes is the full implementation of a one-to-one device program, ear buds, Windows, etc. for the student population.
-In order to facilitate digital components for ELA/ELD schoolwide technology supports were purchased.
-This actions was implemented as planned. - 1.8 Supplemental Instructional Material and Licenses were purchased as planned.
-Substantive differences in spending in this action was the result of the use of one time dollars. - 1.11 Professional Development ELD was implemented as planned.
+When public health conditions improved and many restrictions were lifted, after-school tutoring opportunities were made available for students, with priority offerings for targeted students with identified achievement gaps.
+This action was implemented as planned; yet funded with one-time ESSER dollars. - 1.4 Parent/Family Involvement; significant improvements implemented were our efforts to further communicate and engage our parents in order to return to normal pre-pandemic daily operations.
+We installed a front office display with all the current and future events to provide parents with information and highlight students when they visit either both of our front offices.
+We continue to utilize ParentSquare as the family communication platform.
+We purchased several picnic tables to place outside for parents to engage with their child(ren) for several outdoor activities.
+Several other parent engagement and family communication platforms were utilized which resulted in costs much higher than expected. - 1.5 Intervention Teachers; a big success of this action is the daily support of two certificated intervention teachers in meeting the needs of English learners, low-income, foster youth, and all other students with identified achievement gaps.
+Salaries for this action were higher than expected. - 1.6 Teacher Credentialing; Actions were implemented as planned.
+Stipends to pay our Induction Support Providers were implemented.

+- 1.7 Technology; continued the purchase to replace earbuds, Windows, etc. for the student population.
+In order to facilitate digital components for ELA/ELD schoolwide technology supports were purchased and the salary for one Technology Assistant was included in this action.
+This action was implemented as planned. - 1.8 Supplemental Instructional Material and Licenses were purchased as planned. - 1.10 Supplemental Instructional Programs were implemented as planned.
+Students participated in BizTown, College & Career Readiness, Gold Rush, GATE, and Grade Level Fieldtrips. - 1.11 Professional Development ELD was implemented as planned.